Tech-at-DU/We-Sell-Shoes/P06-Subscribe-Form-2/content.md

----
-title: "Subscribe Form 2"
-slug: subscribe-form-2
----
+# Subscribe Form Part 2

 On landing pages it's important to repeat things several times, especially actions you want your users to take.
 This is why we will repeat the subscribe form a few more times throughout this process.